 History: An English style of stout.
 Historically known as "Milk" or "Cream" stouts, legally this designation is no longer permitted in England (but is acceptable elsewhere).
 The "milk" name is derived from the use of lactose, or milk sugar, as a sweetener.
 Comments: Gravities are low in England, higher in exported and US products.
 Variations exist, with the level of residual sweetness, the intensity of the roast character, and the balance between the two being the variables most subject to interpretation.
 Ingredients: The sweetness in most Sweet Stouts comes from a lower bitterness level than dry stouts and a high percentage of unfermentable dextrins.
 Lactose, an unfermentable sugar, is frequently added to provide additional residual sweetness.
 Base of pale malt, and may use roasted barley, black malt, chocolate malt, crystal malt, and adjuncts such as maize or treacle.
 High carbonate water is common.

-SRM: 30 - 40+ ABV: 4 - 6%
+SRM: 30 - 40 ABV: 4 - 6%

-Commercial Examples: Mackeson's XXX Stout, Watney's Cream Stout, St. Peter's Cream Stout, Marston's Oyster Stout, Samuel Adams

-Cream Stout, Left Hand Milk Stout
+Commercial Examples: Mackeson's XXX Stout, Watney's Cream Stout, Farson's Lacto Stout, St. Peter's Cream Stout, Marston's Oyster Stout, Sheaf Stout, Hitachino Nest Sweet Stout (Lacto), Samuel Adams Cream Stout, Left Hand Milk Stout, Widmer Snowplow Milk Stout